P3-model/P3-model/Elements.md

 ### Business Process

-Business Processes represent structured business workflows composed of domain logic.
-They coordinate Domain Behaviors to achieve business goals.
+Business Processes represent structured business workflows composed of sequences of Domain Behaviors, executed either manually by users or automatically by the system.

 **Relations:**